NREL/opf_matrices/README.md

 details can be found in the READMEs in those directories as well as the individual case directories.

+Note: The repository is quite large and uses Git LFS.
+If you plan to clone the repository, you will need to install it.

 ### Matching Right-Hand Side with a Matrix

 Both right-hand sides and matrices are in [Matrix Market format](https://math.nist.gov/MatrixMarket/formats.html).